dinasv/CSBFinder/README.md

       EXPORT_FILE_NAME will be the prefix of the names of the *.xlsx/*.txt output files.
       Default: dataset1
 - **--patterns** PATTERNS_FILE_NAME, **-p** PATTERNS_FILE_NAME
-      A name of a file, located in a directory named 'input', in the same directory as CSBFinder.jar.
+      A name of a file, located in a directory named 'input', in the same directory as the jar file.
       If this option is used, CSBs are no longer extracted from the input sequences.
       The file should contain specific CSB patterns that the user is interested to find in the input sequences.
       See [Input files formats](#in_patterns) for more details.
 - **-cog-info** COG_INFO_FILE_NAME
-      A name of a file, located in a directory named 'input', in the same directory as CSBFinder.jar.
+      A name of a file, located in a directory named 'input', in the same directory as the jar file.
       This file should contain functional description of orthology groups.
       See [Input files formats](#cog_info) for more details.
 - **--cross-strand**, **-cs**